jonathanrmarsh4/Flo/replit.md

 **iOS Safe Area Support:** All headers on Profile, Admin Dashboard, Actions, and Diagnostics screens use `pt-[env(safe-area-inset-top)]` to position content below the Dynamic Island/notch.
 The `client/index.html` viewport meta tag includes `viewport-fit=cover` to enable safe area CSS variables in Capacitor's iOS WebView. **IMPORTANT:** Changes to the viewport configuration require rebuilding the iOS app in Xcode, as these are native WebView settings.
 Once rebuilt, all future CSS changes (including safe area adjustments) work without app rebuilds.

 ### Technical Implementations
 **Frontend:** Built with React, TypeScript, and Vite, using TanStack Query for server state and Wouter for routing.
-It includes biomarker insights, AI-powered health reports, PDF upload for blood work parsing, an admin dashboard, mobile authentication (Apple Sign-In, Email/Password), DEXA scan display, native iOS HealthKit integration with background syncing for 26 data types, and **Flō Oracle voice chat** using ElevenLabs via WebSockets.
+It includes biomarker insights, AI-powered health reports, PDF upload for blood work parsing, an admin dashboard, mobile authentication (Apple Sign-In, Email/Password), DEXA scan display, native iOS HealthKit integration with background syncing for 26 data types, and **Flō Oracle voice chat** using OpenAI Realtime API with WebRTC for natural conversational voice (with Grok brain memory extraction).
 The dashboard also features a **Flōmentum tile** for daily health momentum scores.

 **Backend:** Developed with Express.js and TypeScript, providing a RESTful API.
 It features a unified authentication system (Replit Auth OIDC, JWT), file storage via pre-signed GCS URLs, and implements the PhenoAge biological age calculation.
 The backend includes a blood work extraction pipeline using GPT-4o, AI integration for insights, admin endpoints, **Flō Oracle integration** (Grok-powered chat using xAI's grok-3-mini model with health context and safety guardrails), **ElevenLabs integration** for natural voice conversations, a HealthKit Readiness System, a Comprehensive Sleep Tracking System, **Workout Session Tracking**, and the **Flōmentum Momentum Scoring System**.
 Production code uses structured error logging and **Apple Push Notifications (APNs)**. **Stripe Billing Integration** handles subscription management, webhook processing, plan enforcement, and automated feature gating. **Password Reset Security:** Reset tokens are hashed with SHA-256 before storage and enforced single-use by clearing on successful password change, with 1-hour expiry.